 The Swahili language is spoken by millions of East and Central Africans in Kenya, Tanzania, and Uganda, as well as in Burundi, the Central African Republic, the Democratic Republic of Congo, the Comoro Islands, Malawi, Mozambique, Rwanda, and Nothern Zambia.
 Swahili is the offical national language of Kenya and Tanzania and is one of the working langauges of the African Union.
-The nuber of Swahili speakers in Africa increases yearly because of its everyday use in media, commerce, education, and as a regional lingua franca.
-Swahili cultural heritage is intrisicaly connected to African Studies, Africana Studies, and the study of other cultures of African origin in other places in the world.
-So learning a widely-spoken African language, like Swahili, is issential to being an informed, globalized citizen.
+The number of Swahili speakers in Africa increases yearly because of its everyday use in media, commerce, education, and as a regional lingua franca.
+Swahili cultural heritage is intrinsically connected to African Studies, Africana Studies, and the study of other cultures of African origin in other places in the world.
+So learning a widely-spoken African language, like Swahili, is essential to being an informed, globalized citizen.

-Filipo Lubua, email@example.com
+Filipo Lubua, Swahili Coordinator, email@example.com

-Leonora Kivuva, firstname.lastname@example.org
+Leonora Kivuva, Swahili Instructor, firstname.lastname@example.org

 Are you interested in Study Abroad?
 Check out the LCTL Study Abroad page to learn how to study Swahili in Tanzania!

 The English word 'Safari' is actually borrowed from Swahili

 Fan of the Lion King?
 Many key words from the movie are Swahili words.
 For example, Simba means Lion in Swahili!